KAutumnrain/blog.autumnrain.cc/posts/on-the-perils-of-everything.rst

 Obviously Substack isn't the only offender here.
 Whilst it's useful as a case study for  implementations and moderation failures as a result of those, I think there are even more mundane systems that attempt to shift into another function and fail, or just don't even try.

-Discord's Forum system, for example, is essentially real-time chat channel disguised as a replacement for real forums, which it certainly isn't.
+Discord's Forum system, for example, is essentially a real-time chat channel disguised as a replacement for real forums, which it certainly isn't.
 Forums are usually indexable and slower-moving, which influences the conversation.
 Certainly a different *era* of design, but not necessarily outdated in regards to conveying information.
 Discord isn't indexable, which means when those servers inevitably shutdown, all info in those forums goes away permanently.
-The forum format isn't perfect and has its own share of issues (as well as starting some ones that continued with modern social media), but a real time chat system is hardly an adequate replacement for it.
+The forum format isn't perfect and has its own share of issues (as well as starting some that continued with modern social media), but a real time chat system is hardly an adequate replacement for it.

 Facebook/Meta is also, as mentioned, the closest possible western analog to a WeChat-like app in this market, and as such also suffers from way...
 WAY too many issues to count in one blog post like this.
 Privacy debacles, interoperability issues, moderation missteps...